panzerdp/dmitripavlutin.com/content/posts/048-temporal-dead-zone/index.md

 import { myFunction } from './myModule';
 ```

-While `import` hoists, a good practice is to keep import the module's dependencies at the beginning of the JavaScript file.
+While `import` hoists, a good practice is to load module's dependencies at the beginning of the JavaScript file.

 ## 4. _typeof_ behavior in TDZ